The sorrow of Biz Stone

 A friend of mine wakes up every morning and reports every single instance of crass, homophobic, and racist behavior she sees on Twitter.
 She sees it as her duty, an ordering of things in an unordered stream.
 Her efforts are quixotic at best because when she wakes up and rubs the sleep out of her eyes the firehose still rages.

 Why does she have to do this?
-Because of Twitter’s success and it’s dedication to a certain post-dot-com style of openness.
+Because of Twitter’s success and its dedication to a certain post-dot-com style of openness.
 While for most of us Twitter is either an afterthought or an innocuous pastime, for many, including activists, game designers, and folks who are trying to do good (or bad) in the world it is a platform and a source for input and discussion.
 And then there’s the Nazis.

 I’ve been following the rise of social media for most of a decade and I was angry – but not surprised – when most social media services actively shut down erotic images a few years ago even as they simply accepted all other content without comment.
 This results in a lot of dross, some news, some violence, and then a little bit of life-changing rhetoric.
 In short, social media has become the town square we dreamt it to be but it is regularly overwhelmed by hate, fear, and anger.
 It’s not a fun place nor is the discourse that appears there useful politically, mentally, or socially.
 Instead of bringing us together it gives us the opportunity to mouth off to John Stamos or post a picture of our cats.